staceybeck/teambrainiac/README.md

 This project is part of an extension of research through the University of Michigan Medicine department that studies substance use disorders through real-time fMRI neurofeedback analyses.
 The study has recruited over 80 voluntary subjects to participate in the study.
 We are authorized to share our process and results from our study but unable to provide access to the data.
 All data has been de-identified and consent given to share results.
 Please contact the authors directly for a demonstration on how the code runs.

-In our study, we used temporal 3D brain data from 52 healthy adolescents and young adults ranging from the ages of 16 years to 21 years old.
+In our study, we used temporal 3D brain data from 52 healthy adolescents (14 - 16 years old) and young adults (25 - 27 years old).
 We split out analyses up by subject as well as group for the SVM analyses and by group for the deep learning analyses.

 ## Repository Organization
     ├── Dockerfile                                   <- Details to build and run Docker container